sckott/httping/README.md

 `httping` is a tiny R package to Ping urls to time requests.
-It's a port of the Python [httping](https://github.com/jpignata/httping) library.
+It's a port of the Ruby gem [httping](https://github.com/jpignata/httping).

 ## Quick start